NLADC/ddosdb/README_docker.md

 One of the [options for running a DDoSDB](https://github.com/ddos-clearing-house/ddosdb/blob/master/README.md) is the fully dockerized version.

-This guide assumes you have the [Docker Engine](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+For this guide to work you have to have the [Docker Engine](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

+## Install docker

+Install the docker engine, see instructions at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

+Especially on Linux ___DO NOT___ install docker and docker-compose from your distributions repository, they are too old and **will not work** for this project.
+Just follow the instructions from the [docker website](https://docs.docker.com/engine/install/#server).

 ## Cloning the repository